HenkKin/DataAccessClient/README.md

 ### Usage

-IIf you're using EntityFrameworkCore.SqlServer and you want to use this Identifier type in your entities, then you can use [DataAccessClient.EntityFrameworkCore.SqlServer](https://github.com/HenkKin/DataAccessClient.EntityFrameworkCore.SqlServer/) package which includes the following registration options via extensions method:
+If you're using EntityFrameworkCore.SqlServer and you want to use this Identifier type in your entities, then you can use [DataAccessClient.EntityFrameworkCore.SqlServer](https://github.com/HenkKin/DataAccessClient.EntityFrameworkCore.SqlServer/) package which includes the following registration options via extensions method:

 - `IServiceCollection AddDataAccessClient<TDbContext>(this IServiceCollection services, Action<DataAccessClientOptionsBuilder> dataAccessClientOptionsBuilderAction)`